Skip to main content

 Note: This is a strategic consideration, not legal advice.
 Discuss the timing of any attorney engagement with the attorney you are considering hiring.
 They can advise you on the best approach for your specific situation.

-Scenario 6: Filing Suit Without Serving — Preserving the Deadline
+Edge Case 6: Filing Suit Without Serving — The Protective Complaint

-Under California law, the statute of limitations is satisfied by filing the complaint, not by serving it on the defendant.
-This creates a commonly used strategy: an attorney can file a lawsuit before the deadline expires and then take additional time to serve it.
+As discussed under Tolling Agreements above, the statute of limitations in California is satisfied by filing the complaint, not by serving it on the defendant.
+The edge-case application: an attorney can file a lawsuit before the deadline expires and then take additional time to serve it.

 This practice is considered ethical and acceptable.
 It is not a trick or an abuse of the system — it is a standard litigation strategy used by insurance coverage attorneys regularly.
 If your attorney tells you they have filed suit but are holding off on serving the insurer, this is likely what they are doing: preserving your deadline while keeping the door open for negotiation.